fabriziosalmi/lws/README.md

   terminate                💥 Terminate (destroy) LXC containers. volume-attach            🔗 Attach a storage volume to an LXC container. volume-detach            🔓 Detach a storage volume from an LXC container.

+---

+lws app
+Usage: lws.py app [OPTIONS] COMMAND [ARGS]...

+  🐳 Manage Docker on LXC containers.

+Options:
+  --help  Show this message and exit.

+Commands:
+  compose         🚀 Manage apps with Compose on LXC containers. compose-update  🆕 Update app within an LXC container via Compose. list            📦 List Docker containers in an LXC container. logs            📄 Fetch Docker logs from an LXC container. remove          🗑️ Uninstall Docker and Compose from LXC containers. run             🚀 Execute docker run inside an LXC container. setup           📦 Install Docker and Compose on an LXC container.

 ```